 These three kitchen fixtures can cause water damage to cabinetry:

 - Tilt out trays on the sink base drawer.
 Homeowners place wet spongers in these tilt outs and over time the drawer front gets wet and the paint peels.

 - Trash Can Pull Outs.
-Water get dripped as people throw wet items and recyclables away.
+Water gets dripped as people throw wet items and recyclables away.
 Overtime the pull out’s front door can be ruined.

 - Farmhouse sinks.
 Water drips down the front of the sink and falls on the cabinet doors below.
 Over time the paint on the tops of the doors will peel.

-The good new is that all the damage from these issues is easily repaired for a few hundred dollars.
-Furniture re-finishers can repair paint damage or the cabinet doors and drawer fronts can be replaced.
+The good news is that all the damage from these issues is easily repaired for a few hundred dollars.
+Furniture re-finishers can repair paint damage, or the cabinet doors and drawer fronts can be replaced.

 By comparison, these two calamities caused by Pot Filler Faucets and Fireclay farmhouse sinks can cost many thousands of dollars.

 If a fireclay farmhouse sink breaks it is a huge problem.
-Fireclay sinks are custom cut into the sink cabinet with a solid wood or steel cradle supporting the sink underneath.
-All the supports as well as all the plumbing below must be taken out to replace the sink because it sits under hundreds of pounds of immovable countertop.
-And fireclay sinks are never perfectly shaped so the new sink will never fit like the old one.
-If you can find a contractor willing to preform this complex repair expect his bill to be many times the cost of the expensive new sink.
+Fireclay sinks are custom cut into the sink cabinet.
+Plus, there is a solid wood or steel cradle supporting the sink underneath.
+All the supports as well as all the plumbing below must be taken out to replace the sink.
+All because the sink sits beneath hundreds of pounds of immovable countertop.
+And fireclay sinks are never perfectly shaped so a new sink will never fit like the old one.
+If you can find a contractor willing to perform this complex repair expect his bill to be many times the cost of the expensive new sink.

 Part of a kitchen designer’s job is help customers become informed about what they should consider and be careful of.
 Homeowners should expect their kitchen designer to give them all the information they need, to make the decisions that are right for them.